Skip to main content

 Following BHP’s withdrawal of its bid for Anglo American, attention turns to the sale of Anglo’s metallurgical (met) coalmine assets.
 Bids are expected predominantly from pure-play coalminers, part of a growing trend in the industry.

-This can be traced back to Rio Tinto’s sale of its coal assets the sale of BMC’s assets to Stanmore Resources. and BMA’s sale of its Daunia and Blackwater mines and a similar move by South32.
-All have all offloaded their coal assets to smaller, pure-play coalminers.
+This trend can be traced back to Rio Tinto's sale of its coal assets, followed by the sale of BMC's assets to Stanmore Resources, BMA's sale of its Daunia and Blackwater mines, and similar moves by South32.
+In all these cases, coal assets were offloaded to smaller, pure-play coalminers.
 Glencore also plans to spin off its coal operations now it has acquired the coal business from diversified miner Teck.

 What is driving this trend?